erimingram/erimingram.github.io/_teaching/1_teach.md

 related_publications: false
 ---

-In Summer and Fall 2024, I'll be a teaching assistant (technically a learning facilitator, but it's the same thing) for a UT Austin graduate-level machine learning course for computer science, data science, and artificial intelligence master's students.
+I am teaching assistant (technically a learning facilitator, but it's the same thing) for a UT Austin graduate-level machine learning course for computer science, data science, and artificial intelligence master's students.

 The course is very much a theoretical introduction to ML.
 I would honestly call it an introduction to statistical learning theory rather than an introduction to ML.